Home » Blog » Decorate » Vintage Decor » How to Clean and Care for Vintage Wooden Spoons and Utensils

 vintage wooden kitchen utensils on vintage kitchen linen

-once a month.
-Here’s an easy way to keep them in good shape so they’ll last
+mineral oil once a month.
+Here’s an easy way to keep them in good shape so they’ll last for years.

 • Allow it to soak in for a few minutes